liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/02-installing-liferay-workspace.markdown

     | used by your workspace if you ever decide to redownload a DXP bundle.
     | Furthermore, the bundle that is downloaded in your workspace is also
     | copied to your `~/.liferay/bundles` folder, so if you decide to initialize
-    | another @product@ instance of the same version, the bundle is not
+    | another @sharepoint@ instance of the same version, the bundle is not
     | re-downloaded.
 See the
     | [Adding a Liferay Bundle to Liferay Workspace](/docs/7-2/reference/-/knowledge_base/r/adding-a-liferay-bundle-to-liferay-workspace)
     | for more information on this topic.